Anand Jon: Los Angeles case controversy

-Regarding his actions, juror No. 12 was summoned to a questioning where, under oath, he testified to have never spoken with Sanjana during the trial.
-Defense attorneys then presented a tape with their conversation, along with phone records, proving that the juror had falsely testified.
+Regarding his actions, juror No. 12 faced questioning under oath, where he testified to have never made attempts to speak to Jon’s sister.
+Defence attorneys presented a recording of their conversation, with the phone records, proving the juror falsely testified.

 Juror No. 12 pleaded the Fifth Amendment to "not further incriminate himself" for perjury.
-The trial judge refused to consider or hold evidentiary hearings in these matters and the defendant’s request for a new trial was denied.
+Judge Wesley refused to consider or hold evidentiary hearings in the matter and the request for a new trial was denied.

-Jon also asserts that there were inconsistencies in the victims’ testimonies.
-During the trial, it was shown that the lead detective had destroyed evidence crucial to Jon’s case and had not taken statements from a number of alleged victims who asserted that Jon had never sexually assaulted them.
+Jon asserts there were inconsistencies in the victims’ testimonies.
+During the trial, it was shown that the lead detective destroyed evidence crucial to Jon’s case and did not follow up with alleged victims that had said Jon never sexually assaulted them.